michaelgowdy/michaelgowdy/README.md

 -  hi, i’m @michaelgowdy
 -  interested in music (guitar, synth, ableton), indie video games, writing, lists, satire
--  currently learning .NET/C#, SQL, how navigate 26
+-  currently learning and using .NET/C#, SQL, Python, grammar of the English language
 -  looking to collaborate on anything related to music or animation or video games or helping others
 -  reach me michaelmichaelgowdy@gmail.com